mortar-works/mortar-website/src/site/use-cases/flexible-payment-schedules.md

 The movement in financial digital inclusion will continue to play an increasingly significant role in delivering debt and advice services.

-Systems that deliver more personalised and tailored flexibility for overcoming both short and long-term incidences of debt and arrears improve collections metrics, whilst establishing unique new touchpoints for supporting the financial wellbeing of customers.
+Systems that deliver more personalised and tailored flexibility for overcoming both short and long-term incidences of debt and arrears improve engagement metrics, whilst establishing unique new touchpoints for supporting the financial wellbeing of customers.

 As of October 2021, 3.8m households in the UK are in arrears for their household bills, including rent; arrears that total approximately £5.2bn.